 All week the DorobekINSIDER

-will be talking about telework.
+will be talking telework.
 Last month Yahoo CEO Marissa Mayer

 outlawed telework at her company.
 The reaction to the news was swift on both sides.
 With some opponents calling the decision an attack on working mothers or a real push for innovation.

-Professor Sullivan says Innovation can't thrive with telework.
+Professor Sullivan said you can't innovate and telework.
 Do you agree?

 You can find all our telework week stories by searching key word: Telework Week.

 - Can Yahoo come up with some great, new product that everyone is excited about and can they trace its success back to some of these personnel decisions.

 - Will there be a customer backlash.
 Consumers don't want to use a product from a company they perceive as being unfriendly to employees.